BarcinoLechiguino/Camera-Transitions-Research/docs/README.md

 # Camera Transitions
-This research project was developed by [Ángel González J.](https://www.linkedin.com/in/%C3%A1ngel-gonz%C3%A1lez-jim%C3%A9nez-147174196/?locale=es_ES) , a second year student of the [Bachelor's degrees in Video Game Design and Development at CITM/TTC](<https://www.citm.upc.edu/ing/estudis/graus-videojocs/>) as of 31/03/2020.
+This research project was developed by [Ángel González J.](https://www.linkedin.com/in/%C3%A1ngel-gonz%C3%A1lez-jim%C3%A9nez-147174196/?locale=es_ES "My LinkedIn") , a second year student of the [Bachelor's degree in Video Game Design and Development at CITM/TTC](<https://www.citm.upc.edu/ing/estudis/graus-videojocs/> "The Degree") as of 31/03/2020.

 The project has two main goals:
 - To research about camera transitions and prepare a document and a presentation on the topic.
 - To produce a functional scene and transition system in C++ and make some coding exercices about the system.

-This content was generated for the Project II subject under the supervision of lecturer [Ramón Santamaria](<https://www.linkedin.com/in/raysan/>).
+This content was generated for the Project II subject under the supervision of lecturer [Ramón Santamaria](<https://www.linkedin.com/in/raysan/> "His LinkedIn").

 ## Table of contents
 - What is a camera transition?